mlai-bonn/SeminarDeepLearning/s07_PracticalMethodology.md

 Besides the exhaustive search, there exists the sequential model based optimization, e.g. Bayesian Optimization (BO) and Tree-structured Parzen Estimator (TSPE).
 In addition, the Hyperband algorithm is an extension of the RandomSearch and Population-based training.
 The clue with these algorithms is that they have parameters that need to be adjusted for each model.

-### Do you think that it is possible to use GridSearch for unsupervised learning tasks?

-Yes, but we have to get rid of the cross validation first because it requires labeled data.

 ### Compare grid search and random search.

 The complexity of grid search grows exponentially in the number of hyperparameters.
 For different experiments, grid search delivers the same result even if the values of hyperparameters are different (see slide 35).
 Unlike grid search, random search does not repeat experiments, it only tests a unique value for each interesting hyperparameter and reduces validation set error faster than grid search.
 The major benefit of grid search is that it can be parallelized even though this parallelization poses a new computational problem.